Tooth Extraction in Singapore

 How do I know if I need a tooth extraction?

 Suitability for tooth extraction depends on your oral health and the condition of the affected tooth.
-A dentist will examine your teeth, gums, and bone structure, often with the help of X-rays, to determine whether extraction is appropriate.
+At our dental clinic in Orchard, we will examine your teeth, gums, and bone structure, often with the help of X-rays, to determine whether extraction is appropriate.
 Factors such as infection, bone support, and overall medical history are also considered before recommending the procedure.

 Tooth extraction is the removal of a damaged or problematic tooth.
 A dental implant, on the other hand, is a separate procedure used to replace a missing tooth after extraction or tooth loss.
 In some cases, a dentist may discuss replacing an extracted tooth with an implant to restore function and appearance, but the two are different stages of care.

 In most cases, grafting is recommended after extraction rather than before, particularly if the bone or gum tissue needs to be preserved for future tooth replacement (such as implants).
-A bone graft can help maintain the shape and volume of the jawbone after extraction, while a gum graft may be suggested to support healthy soft tissue.
+A bone graft can help maintain the shape and volume of the jawbone after extraction, while a gum graft may be suggested to support healthy soft tissue or as part of gum recession treatment.
 Your dentist will advise if grafting is appropriate for your case.

-Tooth extractions are routine dental procedures and are generally considered safe when performed by an experienced dentist or oral surgeon.
+Tooth extractions are routine dental procedures and are generally considered safe when performed by an experienced dentist or dental surgeon in Singapore.
 However, as with any surgical procedure, there are potential risks and complications.

 Common but mild effects include: